lm2-poly/RodiCS/README.md

 This code was written during my Masters research project at Polytechnique Montréal:

 [Mouad Boudina (2020).
 On the mechanics of flow-induced vibration of soft corals and particle interception.
-Polytechnique Montréal.](https://publications.polymtl.ca/4xxx/) (the link is currently inactive, the thesis is available in the repository `MSc_Thesis_Boudina_2020.pdf`).
+Polytechnique Montréal.](https://publications.polymtl.ca/4xxx/) (the link is currently inactive, the thesis is available in this repository with the name `MSc_Thesis_MBoudina_2020.pdf`).

 Rod simulations are the subject of Chapter 7.
 You'll find the Kirchhoff equations, the mechanical and fluid-dynamical load expressions, verification and validation of the code, and finally simulation cases.
 I also included in it an appendix on the FEniCS implementation in Python, describing the syntax and functions used in the code.